Zeztron/asteroids/README.md

 # asteroids
-Recreation of the classic 1979 Atari Game using vanilla Javascript using tutorials by Mt.
+Recreation of the classic 1979 Atari Game using vanilla Javascript.
+Tutorials by Mt.
 Ford Studios.